Immigration And Customs Philippines

 Upon entry into the Philippines, from the West Pacific or the South China Sea, the crew of your yacht is required to register immediately with the nearest Philippine Coast Guard Station and submit the yacht/sailboat to Customs, Immigration and Quarantine inspections.
 There is an appropriate Philippine Coast Guard office at Batangas Port, Batangas, capable of achieving full check-in and QIC requirements.
 Batangas Port is approximately 15 NM North of Pueto Galera, at the head of Batangas Bay.
 Hail "Batangas Port" on Channel 16 on your approach to Batangas Port for directions to a suitable spot to anchor and await QIC.

-If you have not applied for a visa in advance then you must report immediately to the nearest Bureau of Immigration ("BI") office upon entering Philippine waters; a 21 day visa will usually be issued to holders of acceptable passports (see DFA website given above).
-BI offices around the country can be found on the BI website.
-BI - Subport Offices.
+If you have not applied for a visa in advance then you must report immediately to the nearest Bureau of Immigration ("BI") office upon entering Philippine waters; a 21 day visa-upon-arrival will usually be issued to holders of acceptable passports (see DFA website given above).
+BI offices around the country can be found on the BI website: BI - Subport Offices.

 Extensions of stay visa are offered for periods of an initial visa extension of 38 days (and in 59 day increments thereafter) for holders of acceptable passports and can be applied for at the nearest BI office.
 The schedule of fees for VISA EXTENSION is given on the BI website.
 Temporary Visitors 9(a).